 No!
 In 400 B.C.E.
 Hippocrates, father of clinical medicine, said fingernails reveal health and inner condition.
 He was the first person we know of to identify clubbing, where a fingernail bends over, as a sign of lung and heart disease.

-More common than lung and heart disease are issues related to the nervous and circulatory systems, both huge systems within our bodies.
+More common than lung and heart disease are issues related to the nervous and circulatory systems, two huge systems within our bodies.

 As in many things the initial signs of serious problems can be small and easy to ignore.
 For instance, did it ever occur to you that losing your balance might coincide with a drop in your vitamin B12 level and that it might signal the beginning of life altering nerve issues?

-The fact is, fingernail ridges and faint moons often coincide with health problems involving balance, numbness, depression, memory decline, or in other words, symptoms of low vitamin B12 levels.
+The fact is, fingernail ridges and faint moons often coincide with health problems involving balance, numbness, depression, memory decline, or in other words, low vitamin B12 signs.

 Your fingernails can keep you current with your health, or impending lack thereof: Every six months you have a new fingernail.
 The rate of growth from cuticle to tip is about an eighth inch a month.
 As a result, your fingernails are constantly giving you an updated view of your otherwise hidden nerve and blood health.

-To learn more about vitamin B12 and specific nerve or blood issues that you are dealing with read vitamin B12 research.
+Reading vitamin B12 research isn’t for everyone.
 Some of it is rather dense with medical terminology.
-Even at that it can give you information and perspectives that help you make choices that are especially good for you and your body with its specific health characteristics.
+But, research can give you information and perspectives to help you choose what’s especially good for you with your body’s specific health characteristics.

 Vitamin B12 and Fingernails ~ Signs of Deficiency & Malabsorption

-If your moons have disappeared you may be noticing many of the following:
+If the moons on your fingernails have disappeared, you may be noticing many of the following:

 - tingling hands and feet